Bachelor’s and Master’s Projects

 I heard that your group provides a Wiki with tips on how to write a thesis.
 Where can I find it?

-See our Wiki page.
+See Scientific Writing and our Wiki page.

 How can I learn more about the projects you offer?